garfring/Stickleback_Scripts/README.md

-# Scripts used in analysis estuary stickleback genomic data (Garcia-Elfring et al. 2021)
+# Scripts used in analysis of genomic data from estuary stickleback from California (Garcia-Elfring et al. 2021, accepted in *Molecular Ecology*) and eastern North America (in prep).

 ## Resources